psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 At the Whitechapel Police Office, on Wednesday, J. Schofield, of Holmfirth, Yorkshire, underwent an examination, charged with going to the house of Mr. Hinchliff, the parish clerk of Holmfirth, and telling him he wished to speak with him, and having drawn him to some distance down a lane, exclaimed, "Damn you, you never more shall say any thing against the Luddites," and immediately fired a blunderbuss, a ball from which entered one of his eyes, and penetrated two inches into his head, but was afterwards extracted, and Mr. H. is likely to recover.
 The prisoner was apprehended on board an American vessel, in the London Dock, and was ordered to be sent to Holmfirth, strongly guarded, to take his trial.
 ```

-As sporadic attacks continued on gig mills in the West Riding during Septemeber, 1812, reports came in from Huddersfield of arrests for "Luddism" in Huddersfield.
+As sporadic attacks continued on gig mills in the West Riding during September, 1812, reports came in from Huddersfield of arrests for "Luddism" in Huddersfield.

 ```{admonition} Charged With Being an Attack Commander and Assassin
 :class: dropdown